ondrasek/enviroam/README.md

-# Manage your .dotfiles with a simple tool
+# Manage your dotfiles with a simple tool
 Storing and managing your dotfiles in a git repository seems to be a good idea.

 * GitHub has adopted this practice for GitHub Codespaces